Zaggen/waterline-loader/README.md

 ### API
 `.init(config = {}, callback)`
+Loads the models/collections and attach them to the global object, or where you specify.
 - ***config:***
 Pass an object to configure the module, it accepts the following properties: